House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other Factors To Consider

-As well as the comfort level of gravel or other stone, there are certain factors you should take into account when choosing the right type of material for a driveway or path.
+As well as the comfort level of gravel or other stones, there are certain factors you should take into account when choosing the right type of material for a driveway or path.

 Size

-Gravel, pebbles, and rocks, can range in size from an inch to several inches.
-Smaller gravel tends to compact, essentially creating a solid surface on which you can walk comfortably and safely.
-Larger rocks do not tend to do this, but they are less likely to get stuck in the skin of your feet, too.
+Gravel, pebbles, and rocks can range from an inch to several inches.
+Smaller gravel tends to compact, creating a solid surface where you can walk comfortably and safely.
 Above all, ensure that the gravel you buy is a uniform size.

 Cost